-Migrating from Firebase · Cloudflare Pages docs

 Migrating from Firebase

-In this tutorial, you'll learn how to migrate an existing Firebase application to Cloudflare Pages.
-You should already have an existing project deployed on Firebase that you'd like to host on Cloudflare Pages.
+In this tutorial, you will learn how to migrate an existing Firebase application to Cloudflare Pages.
+You should already have an existing project deployed on Firebase that you would like to host on Cloudflare Pages.

 Finding your build command and build directory

-To move your application to Cloudflare Pages, you'll need to find your build command and build directory.
+To move your application to Cloudflare Pages, you will need to find your build command and build directory.

-You'll use these to tell Cloudflare Pages how to deploy your project.
-If you've been deploying manually from your local machine using the
+You will use these to tell Cloudflare Pages how to deploy your project.
+If you have been deploying manually from your local machine using the

 firebase command-line tool, the